All Products

 DataWorks:Configure a batch synchronization task by using the codeless UI

-Last Updated:Nov 13, 2024
+Last Updated:Nov 26, 2024

 DataWorks provides the codeless user interface (UI) for you to develop a synchronization task without requiring you to write code.
 You need to only select the data sources that you want to use for data synchronization and configure the required scheduling parameters to periodically synchronize full or incremental data from a single source table or tables in sharded source databases to a single destination table.
 This topic describes how to configure a batch synchronization task by using the codeless UI.
 The configurations that are required vary based on the data source type.
-For more information, see Supported data source types, Readers, and Writers.
+For more information, see Supported data source types, Reader plug-ins, and Writer plug-ins.

 Background information

-The batch synchronization feature of Data Integration provides Readers and Writers for you to read data from and write data to data sources.
+The batch synchronization feature of Data Integration provides readers and writers for you to read data from and write data to data sources.
 You can configure batch synchronization tasks for different types of data sources by using the codeless UI or code editor to synchronize data from a single source table or tables in sharded source databases to a single destination table.
 For more information, see Overview of the batch synchronization feature.

 Usage notes